a663E-36z1120/minds-machinesKB/content/Ideas/Intelligence/Imitation Game.md

-More popularly known as the [[Turing Test]], the Imitation Game is a thought experiment proposed by [[Alan Turing]] in his 1950 paper "Computing Machinery and Intelligence".
+More popularly known as the [[Turing Test]], the Imitation Game is a thought experiment proposed by [[Alan Turing]] in his 1950 paper "Computing Machinery and [[Intelligence]]".
 It involves a human interrogator communicating with a human and a machine through text.

 The goals of each party are as follows:
 - **The (human) interrogator**: determine who of the other two parties are the machine and human respectively.